Shops and Businesses

 I am looking to build up a database to hopefully hold as many details about as many of the shops & business’s in RETFORD to satisfy my need for information on some of the shop keepers and their family’s (especially the GLASBY’S and BAMFORTH’S) but it may also help others in either family research or local history research to have this information together in one place.

 Maybe you worked, or a member of your family worked for a shop that traded in Retford and could give me relevant details (see above for basic information I need) that would help me and save me time researching in the local papers etc to find this information; I am particularly interested in shops that no longer exist but to make a complete datatbase am willing to include modern day businesses as well.
 Have there been any famous jobs done or events in the business’s history?

-Another person I correspond with over the Glasby name remembers his Uncle working for the Iron Foundry on Albert Road and it is believed that they made the metal lamp-post fittings that are meant to represent the Spanish Armada advancing down The Mall towards Buckingham Palace and this year when I was in London in the summer I saw the posts for myself.
-Can anyone tell me when these were made and fitted?
-The Keeper of The Royal Parks in charge of The Mall would like to know as well! **STOP PRESS** I have had information that the lamps were made late 1950’s/1960’s and that a George Smith was the moulder and Harry Butler the Fettler!
+Another person I correspond with over the Glasby name remembers his Uncle working for the Iron Foundry on Albert Road and it is believed that they made the metal lamp-post fittings that are meant to represent the Spanish Armada advancing down The Mall towards Buckingham Palace and several years ago when I was in London in the summer I saw the posts for myself.
+I was passed some information that the lamps were made late 1950’s/1960’s and that a George Smith was the moulder and Harry Butler the Fettler.